-The bacterial cry1F gene sequence has been shown to provide high levels of protection against certain insect pests when it is expressed in plants.
-The gene encodes one of the families of Bt insecticidal proteins, Cry1F that specifically inhibits European and southwestern corn borer insects, black cutworm and armyworms.
+The bacterial cry IF gene sequence has been shown to provide high levels of protection against certain insect pests when it is expressed in plants.
+The gene encodes one of the family of Bt insecticidal proteins, Cry1F, that specifically inhibits European and south-western corn borer insects, black cutworm and armyworms.

-Higher levels of field resistance in transgenic plants have been previously reported when the coding sequence of the introduced gene is modified to optimise plant codon usage (Vandemark, 1999).
-As naturally occurring Bt genes tend to be A:T rich, while plant genes have higher G:C content, the introduced cry1F gene in corn line 1507 has been resynthesised in the laboratory prior to transformation to optimise expression levels in the plant.
+Higher levels of field resistance in transgenic plants have been previously reported when the coding sequence of the introduced gene is modified to optimise plant codon usage.
+As naturally occurring Bt genes tend to be A:T rich, while plant genes have higher G:C content, the introduced cry1F gene in corn line 1507 has been re-synthesised in the laboratory prior to transformation to optimise expression levels in the plant.